Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Numerical Evaluation and Physical Experiments with Mobile Robot

-\paragraph{{Impact of incorporating the system dynamics}} The impact is evaluated by comparing two nominal controllers: one with and one without modeling the system dynamics in~\eqref{eq:nu-system-dynamics}, in both environments.
+\paragraph{Impact of incorporating the system dynamics} The impact is evaluated by comparing two nominal controllers: one with and one without modeling the system dynamics in~\eqref{eq:nu-system-dynamics}, in both environments.
 The latter case corresponds to setting $C_{\nu}$ and $D_{\nu}$ in~\eqref{eq:robot_system_dynamics} to a zero matrix and an identity matrix, respectively.
 At every solver call, the minimum signed distance between the robot at the current time and all point obstacles, as formulated in~\eqref{eq:eval-nominal-constr-violation}, is evaluated.
 As shown in Fig.~\ref{fig:min_dist_comparison}, while the controller without the dynamics modeling shows slightly worse constraint violations at low speeds, its performance worsens significantly at higher velocities.
 Not only do the constraint violations become more frequent, but the severity also increases, with maximum violations exceeding 0.08\,m.

-\section{{Car Seat Placement in 3D}}
+\section{Car Seat Placement in 3D}

-This section demonstrates the proposed method on a car seat placement task developed in Tesseract\footnote{github.com/tesseract-robotics/tesseract\_planning/blob/master/\\tesseract\_examples/src/car\_seat\_example.cpp}.
-The focus here is on \textit{nominal} collision avoidance at discrete time grids.
-We first consider the original problem setting, which is an open-loop trajectory planning problem.
-The numerical performance is evaluated and compared with benchmark methods.
-We then switch to an \gls{mpc} setting and show that the proposed method enables a control sampling frequency of 10\,Hz.
+This section demonstrates the proposed method on a car seat placement task in Tesseract\footnote{github.com/tesseract-robotics/tesseract\_planning/blob/master/\\tesseract\_examples/src/car\_seat\_example.cpp}, focusing on \textit{nominal} collision avoidance at discrete time grids.
+We first consider an open-loop trajectory planning problem and compare the numerical performance with benchmark methods.
+We then switch to an \gls{mpc} setting and show that the proposed method achieves a control sampling frequency of 10\,Hz.

-A Yaskawa SIA20D robot arm with seven degrees of freedom is used to place a seat into a car.
-The base link of the robot arm is placed on a carriage rail via a prismatic joint.
-The seat is modeled as a union of ten polyhedra, each consisting of hundreds of faces.
+A Yaskawa SIA20D robot arm (7-DOF) on a carriage rail is used to place a seat into a car, maintaining collision-free motion through the narrow car door (see Fig.~\ref{fig:car_seat_rviz}).
+The seat is modeled as a union of ten polyhedra, each containing hundreds of faces.
 For our experiment, we scale the polyhedra and pad each scaled polyhedron with a sphere of radius 0.08\,m.
-The original seat geometry can be completely contained within its scaled and padded version.
-A point cloud representing the car environment is generated by sampling points on the surface of the car mesh.
+The original seat geometry is completely contained within its scaled and padded version.
+The car environment is represented by a point cloud sampled from the car mesh.

-\subsection{{Open-Loop Trajectory Planning}}
+\subsection{Open-Loop Trajectory Planning}

 Here we consider an open-loop trajectory planning problem.
 Let $q \in \bbR^{8}$ denote the joint configuration, which concatenates the prismatic joint to the carriage rail and the revolute joints of the robot arm.
 The system state is the joint configuration~$q$, and the system input is the velocity~$\dot{q}$.